AdamWHY2K/steam_friends_list_tui/README.md

 - File and directory permissions are set to owner-only access
 - Tokens use machine-specific encryption to prevent theft if copied to another device
 - Tokens automatically expire after 30 days for security
-- You can manually clear tokens by deleting the auth_tokens.json file in the sfcli folder
+- You can manually clear tokens by deleting the auth_tokens.json file in the sftui folder

 ## Dependencies